 The filters are the “neurons” of the layer.
-The have input weights and output a value.
+They take weighted inputs and output a value.
 The input size is a fixed square called a patch or a receptive field.

 The feature map is the output of one filter applied to the previous layer.

 A given filter is drawn across the entire previous layer, moved one pixel at a time.
-Each position results in an activation of the neuron and the output is collected in the feature map.
+Each position results in the activation of the neuron, and the output is collected in the feature map.
 You can see that if the receptive field is moved one pixel from activation to activation, then the field will overlap with the previous activation by (field width – 1) input values.

-The distance that filter is moved across the the input from the previous layer each activation is referred to as the stride.
+The distance that a filter is moved across the input from the previous layer for each activation is referred to as the stride.

 2. Pooling Layers

-Pooling layers follow a sequence of one or more convolutional layers and are intended to consolidate the features learned and expressed in the previous layers feature map.
-As such, pooling may be consider a technique to compress or generalize feature representations and generally reduce the overfitting of the training data by the model.
+Pooling layers follow a sequence of one or more convolutional layers and are intended to consolidate the features learned and expressed in the previous layer’s feature map.
+As such, pooling may be considered a technique to compress or generalize feature representations and generally reduce the overfitting of the training data by the model.